eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/protocol-specification.md

 ## Path

-Contains a JSON pointer of where to apply the [value](#value) of the Protocol message.
+Contains a JSON pointer of where to apply the [value](#value) of the protocol message.
 May also be `/` when the value contains a replacement for the complete addressed entity (e.g. a complete [Thing](basic-thing.html) JSON).